-If there is one thing we have learned over the years it’s that plenty of people will happily sacrifice audio quality for convenience.
-The popularity of music streaming services and wireless headphones are proof of that.
-Although seldom a match for a well-recorded LP or good pair of wired headphones, they sure are mighty handy.
+If there is one thing we have learned over the years it’s that plenty of people will happily sacrifice audio quality for convenience – the popularity of music streaming services and wireless headphones are proof of that.
+Although seldom a match for a well-recorded LP or a refined pair of wired headphones, they sure are handy if you want on-the-go listening without those troublesome wires.

-Recently, however, there has been a conscious push-back for quality.
+Recently, however, there has been a conscious push for quality in the wireless space.
 The vinyl resurgence has demonstrated as much – LPs certainly aren't lauded for their convenience – and so has the rise of high-resolution audio in streaming.
 So is there a way to enjoy ease of use without sacrificing performance?

-To understand what aptX HD is, we need to discuss what ‘classic’ aptX is.
-It is an audio-coding algorithm, created in the late 1980s, popular with film studios and radio broadcasters.
-Steven Spielberg was an early adopter, collaborating to use aptX to record audio for 5.1 digital playback for films including Jurassic Park in 1993, and later Schindler’s List and Saving Private Ryan.
+To understand what aptX HD is, we need to discuss what ‘classic’ aptX is. aptX is an audio-coding algorithm, created in the late 1980s, popular with film studios and radio broadcasters.
+Steven Spielberg was an early adopter, collaborating to use aptX to record audio for 5.1 digital playback for films including Jurassic Park and Schindler’s List in 1993 and Saving Private Ryan in 1997.

 These days, Qualcomm's aptX is synonymous with Bluetooth, which you will find on plenty of computers, smartphones, AV receivers, and lots of other consumer electronics products.

-What’s the big deal about aptX?
+What, then, is the big deal about aptX?
 Its party trick is the ability to transmit music, full bandwidth, at a ‘CD-like’ 16-bit/44.1kHz.
-Note that it is ‘CD-like’ and not actual ‘CD-quality’ because aptX uses compression (which helps to reduce audio-coding delays and minimise latency issues) and therefore, like every other Bluetooth codec out there, is not lossless.
+Note that it is ‘CD-like’ and not actual ‘CD-quality’ because aptX uses compression (which helps to reduce audio-coding delays and minimise latency issues) and, like almost every other Bluetooth codec out there, isn't actually lossless.

 What is aptX HD?